atalgarni53860/RPW_Anno/README.md

 clean_up=0 #removes theVoid directory with individual analysis files, 1 = yes, 0 = no
 TMP= #specify a directory other than the system default temporary directory for temporary files

+***Two other important settings are `est2genome` and `protein2genome`, which are set to 1 so that MAKER gene predictions are based on the aligned transcripts and proteins (the only form of evidence we currently have).***